 At Contentellect we have a simple objective – to write really great content and build super powerful links.

 Here's a quick case study on how we grew blog traffic by over 50% in 7 days.

 In September 2019 we wrote a blog post for a customer we just landed through Nathan Latka’s Deal or Bust show.

-Since then the post has steadily been moving it’s way up the search rankings to the point where this week (January 3rd 2021) it moved into the first spot on Google (rich snippets) for over 12 keywords amounting to a collective US monthly search volume of over 15,000.
+Since then the post has steadily been moving it’s way up the search rankings to the point where this week (January 3rd 2021) it moved into the first spot on Google (featured snippets) for over 12 keywords amounting to a collective US monthly search volume of over 15,000.

 This has resulted in the customer’s blog traffic growing by over 50% in one week!